igorshagadeev/gold_price/README.md

 ## Model prediction

-The model trained with GradientBoostingRegressor on emualated data It is simple but powerful model
+The model trained with GradientBoostingRegressor on emualated data
+It is simple but powerful model

-service contains ipython notebook to work at model start from repository or with docker command
+service contains ipython notebook to work at model
+run from repository
+or with docker command

 ```bash
 jupyter notebook price_evaluate.ipynb
 ```